cjmconnors/scaCensus/README.md

 # scaCensus
-# For data collected i pursuit of accomplishing the social media marketing project.
+# For data collected in pursuit of accomplishing the social media marketing project.